-Hello, I’m Helen, AKA The Lite Backpacker – an Australian with an English accent (thanks to having one English parent) on the 30 side of my 20s.
+Hello, I’m Helen, AKA The Lite Backpacker – an Australian with an English accent (thanks to having one English parent) in my early 30s.
 Like so many Australians, at 18 I packed up my backpack and headed to Europe, flittering from museum to bar for nearly a year.
 When I came home I thought I had gotten the “travel bug” out of my system as well as putting on an unhealthy amount of “backpacking weight”.
 Instead, within 6 months I had booked my next trip, with a vow of finding a way to enjoy travel food without the weight gain.

 My mother has a motto for both travel and life – “never come back the same way” – literally, this meant that we would have to drive hours out of our way to find a new route home from a bushwalk (you never know what you might find).
 Figuratively, this has meant that throughout my life I have constantly been looking forwards – backwards is not an option.